Kermalis/PokemonBattleEngine/README.md

 ----
 # To Do:
 * Rotation battles, triple battle shifting, and triple battle auto-center
+* Dump Pokémon XD: Gale of Darkness move tutor compatibility
+* Separate forme-specific moves in PokemonData and instead have legality checker do some work
-* Add lots of items and most moves, Pokémon, and secondary statuses (torment, infatuated, etc.)
+* Add lots of items, moves, and secondary statuses (torment, infatuated, etc.)
 * Protect from corrupt packets (if they are even a problem)
 * Mobile HP bars
 * Player left packet